It’s not so tough, honestly!

 My daughter was 11-months-old when we took our first family vacation to Cuba.
 At first I was overwhelmed with the thought of bottles, formula, jars and bibs taking up all of our luggage allowance and all of my time while supposedly on holiday.
 However, like all good vacationers at an All-Inclusive resort, she came home a few pounds heavier!
 All my worrying was for naught but my organization wasn’t.
 If you prepare well, you will be fine – feeding baby on holiday will be no more difficult than feeding baby at home, except hopefully you’ll be sipping a well-earned cocktail!

-Feeding baby on holiday if your baby is still exclusively breastfeeding…
+Feeding baby on holiday if you are still exclusively breastfeeding:

 Having said that, there are still a number of things you need to make sure of: